deirdreamuel/Instagram-Follower-Tracker/README.md

 `pip install pillow`

 8. TkInter should come installed with python
-If you get a TkInter Error, install Tkinter using this tutorial https://tkdocs.com/tutorial/install.html
+If you get a TkInter Error, install Tkinter using this [tutorial](https://tkdocs.com/tutorial/install.html)

-### Final Step: Run IG_Reciprocate using,
+### Final Step: Run IG_Reciprocate
 `python3 reciprocate.py`